satyy/priority-queue/README.md

 ```

 ## About Application
-- This Priority queue implementation supports object of any type which implements **Comparable** interface and can be compared.
+- This Priority queue implementation supports object which implements **Comparable** interface.
 - This application is configured to store **String** objects in the priority queue.

 ### Build and Run